freitasgouvea/universal-token-vault/README.md

 ### Deposit and Withdraw

 - `deposit(address _token, bytes calldata _data)`: Allows users to deposit registered tokens into the vault.
-The function decodes the provided data to extract the amount and/or ID parameters as needed, updates the user's balance, and calls the specified deposit function on the token contract.
+The function decodes the provided data to extract the amount and/or ID parameters as needed and the addresses from and to, updates the user's balance, and calls the specified deposit function on the token contract.
 - `withdraw(address _token, bytes calldata _data)`: Allows users to withdraw tokens from the vault.
-The function decodes the provided data to extract the amount and/or ID parameters, checks the user's balance, updates the balance, and calls the specified withdraw function on the token contract.
+The function decodes the provided data to extract the amount and/or ID parameters and the addresses from and to, checks the user's balance, updates the balance, and calls the specified withdraw function on the token contract.

 ### Helper Functions